xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 While the previous discussion provides a complete solution, there is still space for improvement.
-Figure 10 shows a case where the SCR variable 'x' is assigned 5 upon entry into state 1 at any case.
+Figure 10 shows a case where the SCR variable 'x' is assigned 5 upon entry into state 1 in any case.
 Storing the value upon entry and restoring it upon exit, is superfluous.
 Since the entry recipes are homogeneous, normal interference may be applied.
 For the entry from state 1 into state 2, the recipe 'x=6' is sufficient.
 This section discusses how normal